Mateocontrerass/data_projects/README.md

-# Data Science Repository
+# Data Science and Analytics Repository

-## Welcome to my Data Science Projects repository!
+## Welcome to my Data Science and Analytics Repository!

 Here you will find a collection of my data science projects showcasing my skills and expertise on the field.
 Along each project you can see the technologies I used, the results and the description of the problem.